-2G refers to second generation wireless telecommunication technology.
+2G Technology refers to second-generation wireless telecommunication technology.
 While its predecessor, 1G, made use of analog radio signals, 2G uses digital radio signals.

 Based on what type of multiplexing (the process of combining multiple digital data streams into one signal) is employed, 2G technologies may be categorized by whether they are based on time division multiple access (TDMA) or code division multiple access (CDMA).